Vickiel Vaughn: Professional career

-In the 2006 NFL Draft, the San Francisco 49ers selected Vaughn in the seventh round as the 254th overall pick.
+In the 2006 NFL draft, the San Francisco 49ers selected Vaughn in the seventh round as the 254th overall pick.
 The 49ers placed Vaughn on injured reserve on September 2, 2006, the day after Vaughn injured his finger in the 49ers' final preseason game.
-After the season, the 49ers allocated Vaughn to the NFL Europe's Frankfurt Galaxy.
+After the season, the 49ers allocated Vaughn to the NFL Europe's Berlin Thunder.

 On December 31, 2007, the Denver Broncos signed Vaughn to a reserve/futures contract.
 The Broncos waived Vaughn on June 13, 2008.
 On August 1, the Broncos replaced safety John Lynch with Vaughn, then waived Vaughn on August 30.
 He signed with the Dallas Cowboys practice squad on December 9, 2008.

 In 2010, Vaughn made his professional debut with the Indoor Football League (IFL)'s Arkansas Diamonds.
 Vaughn played in 8 regular season games and had 28 tackles, 2 interceptions (1 returned for a touchdown), and 5 passes defended.
 In the IFL's Intense Conference, Arkansas finished 11-3 and first in the Lonestar East division.
 Vaughn played in three playoff games and had 11 tackles, 1 interception, and 2 passes defended.
 Arkansas advanced to the IFL semifinals and lost to the Billings Outlaws 53–42 on July 10, 2010.

 Vaughn returned to the University of Arkansas at Fayetteville to finish his bachelor's degree in criminal justice.
 He graduated in 2012 and worked for Williams Sonoma for a year after graduating.